neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 fluid-solid interface according to a nearest-node mapping to the [!ac](THM) elements.

-Because [!ac](THM) will run last in the coupled case, initial conditions are only required for pressure, fluid temperature, and velocity, which are set to uniform distributions according to the inlet conditions.
+Because [!ac](THM) will run last in the coupled case, initial conditions are only required for pressure, fluid temperature, and velocity, which are set to uniform distributions.

 ## Multiphysics Coupling

-In this section, OpenMC, MOOSE, and [!ac](THM) are coupled for heat source and temperature feedback for the fluid and solid regions of a [!ac](TRISO)-fueled gas reactor assembly.
+In this section, OpenMC, MOOSE, and [!ac](THM) are coupled for heat source, temperature, and density feedback for the fluid and solid regions of a [!ac](TRISO)-fueled gas reactor assembly.
+For this system, fluid density and temperature reactivity feedback is quite weak, but is included anyways to be comprehensive.
+A summary of the data transfers between the three applications is shown in [data_transfers].
+The inset describes the 1-D/3-D data transfers with [!ac](THM).

+!media assembly_coupling.png
+  id=data_transfers
+  caption=Summary of data transfers between OpenMC, MOOSE, and [!ac](THM)

 All input files are present in the `tutorials/gas_assembly` directory.
 The following sub-sections describe these files.

 ### Solid Input Files